-More than a fourth of the Greenway is now in place as an off-road route on traffic-free trail segments (766 miles or 26%).
+Almost a third of the Greenway is now in place as an off-road route on traffic-free trail segments (834 miles or 29%).
 A complete travel route composed of carefully chosen and field-checked on-road linkages is defined and mapped, allowing experienced cyclists to use the entire route today.
 Maps and cue sheets for the entire route are available, and we are posting trail markers to ease the wayfinding process.
 Users of all abilities experience the Greenway today on the more than 100 completed trail sections located in each of the 15 states and DC along the Greenway corridor.

 Designated Trail List